-80 PTP1B in IR and after leptin signalling, PTP1B can be used as a target for the development of therapeutics for treatment of obesity and type 2 diabetes.
-Antisense oligonucleotides that target PTP1B are in clinical trials whereas drugs inhibiting the activity of PTP1B are in preclinical development [26].
-Decreasing the level of PTP1B in peripheral tissues is these mice [27].
+71 Protein tyrosine phosphatases (PTPs) have been involved in the modulation of glucose homeostasis in vivo, including prototypic PTP1B [25].
+The IR PTK in liver and muscle is 72 73 dephosphorylated by PTP1B to regulate glucose homeostasis.
+Increasing the expression of 74 PTP1B leads to insulin resistance in people and rodents and knockout of PTP1B is associated 75 with leanness and insulin sensitivity in rodents, this suggests that PTP1B is an important molecular target for the treatment of diabetes and obesity.
+Due to the role of PTP1B in IR and 76 77 leptin signalling it can be used as a target for the development of therapeutics for treatment of 78 obesity and type 2 diabetes.
+Antisense oligonucleotides that target PTP1B are in clinical trials 79 whereas drugs inhibiting the activity of PTP1B are in preclinical development [26].
+80 Decreasing the level of PTP1B in peripheral tissues is associated with improved insulin sensitivity, regulates hyperglycaemia and reduced obesity in these mice [27].
 This suggests that PTP1B plays an important role in regulation of body mass in one or more peripheral tissues independent on effects in the brain [27].
-A common model to study hepatic steatosis is FFA induced lipid accumulation in hepatocytes [28].
-The aim of this study is to develop an experimental model of hepatic steatosis using HepG2 cell line and test the lipid accumulation in liver cells in the designed model.
-To obtain the aim, the study used Oil red O and Nile red staining to measure lipid levels in HepG2 cell lines.
+A common model to study hepatic steatosis is experimental model of hepatic steatosis using HepG2 cell line and test the effect of PTP1B

+FFA induced lipid accumulation in hepatocytes [28].
+The aim of this study is to develop an

+- inhibitor on gluconeogenesis in the designed model.
+To do obtain the aim, the study used Oil - red O and Nile red staining to measure lipid levels in HepG2 cell lines.